 - The SBM should not become yet another government scheme that makes the right noises initially only to die a quiet death once the spotlight moves away.

-- SBM is definitely with great goals and objectives, the issues associated with finance, implementation & awareness needs to be tackled in the right manner, every citizen of India should involve themselves and inculcate the behavioral changes to the literates and illiterates towards cleanliness respectively.
+- SBM is definitely with great goals and objectives, the issues associated with finance, implementation & awareness needs to be tackled in the right manner, every citizen of India should involve themselves and inculcate the behavioural changes to the literates and illiterates towards cleanliness respectively.

 SBM – Facts for UPSC